 Robert Zeiser, Freiburg/DE

-Due to the global CORONA virus SARS-CoV-2 pandemic and related restrictions, we made the difficult decision that the XXIII.
-Wilsede-Meeting cannot be held as planned 4-7 July, 2020.
+Due to the global CORONA virus SARS-CoV-2 pandemic and related restrictions, we made the difficult decision that the XXIII Wilsede Meeting could not take place as planned from 4 to 7 July 2020!

 We regret any upcoming inconveniences but do hope for your understanding and are looking forward seeing you next time and having a great Wilsede-Meeting with you!